nuejs/www/docs2/concepts/universal-hot-reloading.md

   videoId: 18714305-d2f3-453d-83a9-0bd017166949
   poster: /img/hot-reload-hero.jpg

 Hot-reloading is automatically enabled in development.
 The client-server communication is based on server-sent events.
-Instead making a full reload, Nue uses a technique called *DOM diffing* to only update the parts on the page that have changed.
-Here are the details what gets automatically updated:
+Instead of making a full reload, Nue uses a technique called *DOM diffing* to only update the parts on the page that have changed.
+Here are the details of what gets automatically updated:

 ## Content updates
 - Markdown content
 - Front matter (example: document.title updates)
-- Layout files: both root- and app level `layout.html`
+- Layout files: both root- and app-level `layout.html`
 - site.yaml, app.yaml data (example: master navigation updates)
 - Updates to other than the active page routes automatically to the new page